Nocturnal tornado: Notable examples

 In 2024, the 2024 Barnsdall–Bartlesville tornado, a nocturnal wedge, ripped through Barnsdall, Oklahoma, killing two, During the Tornado outbreak of March 13–16, 2025, several violent tornadoes, notably the Diaz and Fifty-Six Arkansas tornadoes tracked at night.
-On May 16th 2025, the 2025 Somerset-London tornado during the tornado outbreak of May 15–16, 2025 tracked through the communities of Somerset, Kentucky and London, Kentucky in Kentucky, killing 19, making it the deadliest tornado since the 2023 Rolling Fork EF4.
+On May 16th 2025, the 2025 Somerset-London tornado during the tornado outbreak of May 15–16, 2025 tracked through the communities of Somerset and London in Kentucky, killing 19, making it the deadliest tornado since the 2023 Rolling Fork EF4.
 On June 20, 2025, the first EF5 tornado since 2013 occurred at nighttime near Enderlin, North Dakota, killing 3.